Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Result

 The SSRs of the SFA, B-MFA, and MFA images were compared with that of the single acquisition image by computing the SSR enhancement (SSRE), which is defined as the difference in SSR from that of the single acquisition image.
 For the images presented in Fig.\@ \ref{fig:fishImage}, the SSREs were 0.42 dB (SFA), 1.37 dB (B-MFA), and 0.36 dB (MFA).
 Namely, of the four images, the B-MFA image provides the largest SSRE.

 The SSREs of all ten fish were computed using ROIs that include the same anatomical structures for all fish and plotted in Fig.\@ \ref{fig:fishPlot}.
 The B-MFA achieved the best mean SSRE of 1.82 dB, which is significantly larger than that of SFA (SSRE = 0.72 dB, p = 0.0008) and MFA (SSRE = -0.52 dB, p = 0.0009).
 The statistical comparison was done using paired t-tests.
+It is noteworthy that although the mean SSRE of B-MFA was only 1.82 dB (i.e., $\times$ 1.52), the images in Figs.\@ \ref{fig:fishImage} and S1 to S3 demonstrated evidently superior observational contrast of B-MFA images compared to the single acquisition images.

 We note that the MFA method showed the largest interquartile range.
 This is because the MFA is more susceptible to sample motion, and the motions of the \invivo fish samples highly varied from case to case.
 This susceptibility of MFA to the sample motion indicates that the B-MFA might be the best method for \invivo small fish samples.